-The members of Hoy Creek Housing Co-op in Coquitlam have taken a big step toward a bright future for their co-op and for affordable housing in the Tri-City area.
+The members of Hoy Creek Housing Co-operative in Coquitlam have taken a big step toward a bright future for their co-op and for affordable housing in the Tri-City area.

-In partnership with the Community Land Trust Foundation of BC, the Co-operative Housing Federation of BC (CHF BC), and Vancity Savings Credit Union, the Co-op has secured its land and is ready to redevelop a valuable property at Glen Drive and Johnson Street in Coquitlam to add hundreds of badly needed affordable homes to the community.
+In partnership with the Community Land Trust, the Co-operative Housing Federation of BC (CHF BC), and Vancity Savings Credit Union, the co-op has secured its land.
+It is now ready to redevelop a valuable property at Glen Drive and Johnson Street in Coquitlam.
+This will add hundreds of badly needed affordable homes to the community.

-The partnership will offer the security that Hoy Creek members have been looking for, ensuring that they are not displaced while approximately 300 new affordable homes are added to the site and protected forever in the Community Land Trust.
+The partnership will offer the security that Hoy Creek members have been looking for.
+It ensures that they are not displaced while approximately 300 new affordable homes are added to the site and protected forever in the Community Land Trust.

 Hoy Creek has been struggling to redevelop the condemned buildings and units since 2009 while trying to keep the co-op financially viable and affordable.